brechtvdv/Article-Live-Open-Data-Interfaces/content/acknowledgements.md

 ## Acknowledgements
 {:#acknowledgements}

+We would like to express our gratitude to [Raf Buyle](https://twitter.com/rafke) and [Pieter Bonte](https://twitter.com/psbonte) for their support during the writing process of this article.
-The described research activities were funded by <a href="https://www.ugent.be/">Ghent University</a>, <a href="https://www.imec-int.com/en/home">imec</a>, Flanders Innovation & Entrepreneurship (<a href="https://www.vlaio.be/nl/andere-doelgroepen/flanders-innovation-entrepreneurship">AIO</a>) and supports the <a href="https://www.imeccityofthings.be/nl/projecten/observer-verkeerslichten-met-een-eigen-brein">Observer</a> (imec City of Things) project.
+The described research activities were funded by <a href="https://www.ugent.be/">Ghent University</a> and <a href="https://www.imec-int.com/en/home">imec</a>.